Study Management & Closure: Amendments

 University Research Offices / Sponsor: Similarly you should notify University Research Offices and your study sponsor of any amendments.
 Any external audit of your study will monitor adherence to the most recently approved protocol.

 Funder: If amendments are likely to impact significantly on your funding arrangements, you should also notify the relevant funding body.

 Clinical Trials of Investigational Medicinal Products: Be aware that if you are conducting a clinical trial of an investigational medicinal product your sponsor (probably through the Chief Investigator) is required to submit a notice of amendment to both the ethics committee and the MHRA.

 Medical Devices: The MHRA must approve of all amendments to the device, the clinical investigation plan, Investigators or participating institutions.

-The NIHR Clinical Trials Tool Kit - amendments submapLegal Requirement for some em studies (not applicable for all) Date added: 6 November 2008
+NIHR Clinical Trials Toolkit guidance on substantial amendments for clinical trials conducted in accordance with the Medicines for Human Use (Clinical Trials) Regulations.Legal Requirement for some em studies (not applicable for all) Date added: 6 November 2008

 The Integrated Research Application System (IRAS) is a single system for applying for approvals for health and social/community care research in the UK.Standard Process for all research Date added: 29 October 2008